Measurement Clarity

 Measurement is important in any organization.
 As Peter Drucker famously said, “If you can’t measure it, you can’t manage it.”
 But in conventionally managed organizations, too often the model of “successful work” involves physical presence—a team member needs to be in a certain building in order to be “at work.”

 Teams working via TeamOps should employ methods of measuring productivity, value, and results that don’t depend on physical supervision as a measure of contribution.
-Re-prioritizing what, how, and when the organization measures enables a higher frequency of success analysis, greater accountability for objectives, lower workforce discrimination, and wider reach for company communication.
+Re-prioritizing what, how, and when the organization measures enables a higher frequency of success, greater accountability for objectives, lower workforce discrimination, and wider reach for company communication.

 Action tenets of measurement clarity, including real-world examples of each, are below.